Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 Business Email Compromise (BEC) attacks increased by over 100% in the last two years.

 Worse still, the odds are against businesses and their employees.
 While a hacker only has to get it right once, we are expected to get it right every time.

 So, what happens if one employee is successfully tricked one time by a spear phishing email and wires money, shares credentials, or otherwise helps a hacker gain access to your network?
 The average breach costs organizations $3.92 million.
 But, these costs can be avoided with technology like Tessian Defender that detects and prevents advanced impersonation attacks.

-Tessian Defender detects and prevents advanced spear phishing attacks like BEC and CEO Fraud in real-time by analyzing hundreds of data points within email headers, body text, and attachments.
+Tessian Defender detects and prevents advanced spear phishing attacks like BEC, CEO Fraud, and Account Takeover (ATO) in real-time by analyzing hundreds of data points within email headers, body text, and attachments.
 Employees are alerted, security are notified, and administrators can domains to a denylist with a single-click.

-At Tessian, our mission is to protect every business’ business by securing the human layer.
+At Tessian, our mission is to secure the human layer.
 And we know that to be truly effective, Human Layer Security must protect people whenever and however they handle data.

 But, we’re starting with email.
 It’s the most popular (we spend 40% of our time on it) and riskiest (most breaches happen here) communication channel.
 It’s also the threat vector IT leaders are most worried about.

 You’re probably wondering how Tessian compares to other solutions and how our technology would fit in your larger security framework.
 We’ll tell you.